 ServiceNow Inc., the maker of cloud- based software that helps companies manage information- technology systems, will begin meeting with investors this week to promote its initial public offering, a person with knowledge of the situation said.

 The San Diego-based company plans to complete the offering by the end of the month, said the person, who declined to be named because the information is private.
-ServiceNow announced (NOW) plans in March for an IPO to raise about $150 million.
+ServiceNow announced (NOW:US) plans in March for an IPO to raise about $150 million.
 While the company hasn’t yet indicated the number of shares or price range, the so-called roadshow typically lasts about two weeks and follows a regulatory filing setting the terms.

 Escalating concern about a worsening of Europe’s sovereign- debt crisis and a global economic slowdown have damped IPO activity around the world in recent months, making this year’s second quarter the slowest for initial sales since 2009.
-ServiceNow’s offering may come after a month-long drought in U.S. IPOs, after Facebook Inc. (FB) raised $16 billion in a May 17 IPO and dropped as much as 32 percent in the weeks following its debut.
+ServiceNow’s offering may come after a month-long drought in U.S. IPOs, after Facebook Inc. (FB:US) raised $16 billion in a May 17 IPO and dropped as much as 32 percent in the weeks following its debut.